Grandida-Projects/reccoin-backend/README.md

-# reccoin-backend
+# recylox-backend
-Backend folder for the reccoin platform
+Backend folder for the recylox platform
 <!-- Here is my change -->